 Book online for your child to enjoy a Santa Experience at Toronto Eaton Centre, which includes a holiday story read by Santa and the opportunity to get their picture taken with St. Nick.
 Parents must bring their own cameras.
 Reserve online at Toronto Eaton Centre.
 Drop in dates that do not require online reservations are Fri., Dec.
 5, 12 and 19, 2014 from 4 p.m. to 7 p.m.

-See what seasonal treats the animals at the Toronto Zoo receive during the 37th annual Christmas Treats Walk and visit the new giant pandas, Er Shun and Da Mao on Thurs., Dec.
-26, 2013 from 9:30 a.m. to 3:30 p.m.
+See what seasonal treats the animals at the Toronto Zoo receive during the 38th annual Christmas Treats Walk and take a guided walk through the new Eurasia Wilds on Fri., Dec.
+26, 2014.
+Meet at the front entrance courtyard at 10:30 a.m.
 Admission is half off for everyone on Boxing Day.
-Please bring a non-perishable item for the Food Bank.
-Meet at the Courtyard Stage.
+Please bring a non-perishable item for the Daily Bread Food Bank and any old cellphones to support great ape conservation.
+This is an outdoor event.
 General Admission is (13-64) $23, Seniors (65+) $18, Children (3-12) $14 and Children 2 and under Free.
 Parking is $10 per vehicle.